COVID-19-AI-Research-Project/xDNN/Projects/Python/1/Documentation/Installation/Installation.md

 ./py365/bin/activate
 ```

- For Liux use this command in the terminal:
+ For Linux use this command in the terminal:
 ```
-source py365/bin/activate
+$ source py365/bin/activate
 ```

 Linux Install System File